 The board consists of four non-executive directors and one executive director.
 The chairman is Peter R Taylor who is also managing director and an executive of Rio Tinto.
-Adam J Burley is a senior Rio Tinto executive and a non-executive of the company.
-Robert S Burns, Sir Rabbie L Namaliu and Dame Carol A Kidu are independent nonexecutive directors.
+Robert S Burns, as non-executive director, was until 31 July 2009 an executive of Rio Tinto.
+John E Leahy, Sir Rabbie L Namaliu and Ian J Williams are independent non-executive directors.